aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 ## Function `burn_by_creator`

-Burn a token by creator when the token's BURNABLE_BY_CREATOR is true The token is owned at address owner
+Burn a token by creator when the token&apos;s BURNABLE_BY_CREATOR is true<br/> The token is owned at address owner

 <pre><code>public entry fun burn_by_creator(creator: &amp;signer, owner: address, collection: string::String, name: string::String, property_version: u64, amount: u64)<br/></code></pre>